maziac/binary-file-viewer/assets/help/help.md

 Returns the file size in bytes.

-# registerParser
+## registerParser

-This is the main function you need to work with.
+This is the main function you need to install.
-Here you read in the data from the file ad you create the output for the viewer's window.
+Here you read in the data from the file and you create the output for the viewer's window.
 Basically you add a row for each decoded value in a table.

 ![](help1.jpg)